Old men on a mad mission - but all in a good cause!

 Local bike shops encountered along the way on almost a daily basis, whether for repairs or tips were essential for the success of their journey.
 Clive said: “All our bike shop encounters have been helpful and in the general understanding of an inner tribe of bikers who help their own.
 In Plymouth we learnt of a wonderful run up an old disused rail track which, when we eventually found it after a tough run with heavy traffic out of the city, was a jewel in the crown of the journey.”

 They completed the 1,000 miles in 14 days, cycling for an average of 12 hours a day.

 Despite months of preparation and training, they admit they found the Land’s End to John O’Groats challenge a lot harder than they were expecting.

 I think the relentless heat and hills of Cornwall were a shock.
 We had to drink at least eight litres of water a day, it was such a sweat.

 As anyone who has cycle toured during the vagaries of a British summer will know, the weather is rarely consistent, and requires clothing for all situations.
-However with the heatwave Clive and Mark experienced, Mark and Clive had to call family en route to take the cold weather kit away as they struggled with the weight through the hills and heat.
-Of course, with the weather changing, and the harsh weather conditions of Cumbria kicking in, they then had to call and get their supplies returned – especially their gloves!
+However with the heatwave Clive and Mark experienced, they had to call family en route to take the cold weather kit away as they struggled with the weight through the hills and heat.
+Of course, with the weather changing and the harsh weather conditions of Cumbria kicking in, they then had to call and get their supplies returned – especially their gloves!